pybricks/pybricks.github.io/learn/index.md

 # How to follow this guide

-The Pybricks _learn_ pages are organized just like a book.
-Beginners can read it from start to finish.
+The Pybricks _learn_ pages you're reading now are organized just like a book.
+Beginners can read them from start to finish.
 More seasoned builders can browse to their favorite topics right away.
 Just go back if you feel you're missing some background.

 Use the table of contents on the left to navigate to each chapter.
 The menu on the right helps you track your progress through the current chapter.